-o This is a short, 1-3 sentence description of the project that will be made public in congressional disclosures.
-The description should answer the question, "For what purpose will the requested funding be used?" with as much specificity as possible.
+This is a short (1-2 sentence) description of the request that is made public via congressional disclosures.
+This should answer the question, "For what purpose will the requested funding be used?"

-• Project Justification
+Project Justification

-o This is a longer, multi-paragraph explanation to provide some detail on your project, including the community needs to be met or the populations to be served by the project.
+This is a longer explanation to provide more detail on your project, including the community needs to be met or the populations to be served by the project.
 This section should also outline what new services or opportunities would be made possible with the requested funding.
-If requesting additional funds for an ongoing project, please provide the current status or phase of the project.
+If requesting funds for an ongoing project, please provide the current status or phase.
+This information is not made public.

-• Project Costs
+Project Costs

-This should outline the total cost of the project and how funds will be spent, such as on salaries, programming, or equipment, and what parts the earmark dollars would pay for.
+o This should outline the total cost of the project and how funds will be spent, such as on salaries, programming, or equipment, and what parts the earmark dollars would pay for.
 If the project includes multiple phases, please include a breakdown of costs by phase.
+(See pages 10-11 for examples)